😎😱 French celebrities made these spelling mistakes. Don't make the same.

 So this error here may be a little harder to find, I'll give you a few seconds.

 "Continue" should not be written with an "s".
-In the imperative form, the "s" falls off if it is a first group verb.
-So if you had E S, even if you are addressing the second person singular, you must remove the S.
+In the imperative form, the "s" is dropped if it's a first-group verb.
+So if you had E S, even if you're addressing the second person singular, you need to remove the S.

-Let's move on to the mistakes made by Adele Exarchopoulos, who is a great French actress.
-She played in the film "La Vie d'Adèle", which won a prize in Cannes.
+Let's move on to some mistakes made by Adèle Exarchopoulos, who is a great French actress.
+She starred in the Cannes award-winning film "La Vie d'Adèle".

-It got the Palme d'Or, I think. *Post reading*.
+It won the Palme d'Or, I think. *Post reading*.

-There is a mistake here and I'll give you a clue.
+There's a mistake here and I'll give you a clue.
 It's in the second sentence.
-I'll let you think about it.
+I'll leave you to think about it.

-Here it is not the case so we do not agree.
+Here, it's not the case, so we don't tune.
 This is the basic rule.

 *Post reading*.

-So shorts, it's implied short films and à l'arrache, it means without preparation.
-It's slang, it's colloquial language.
-There is a mistake in this sentence, it is quite easy to find.
+So shorts, by which I mean short films, and à l'arrache, by which I mean unprepared.
+It's slang, it's colloquial.
+There's a mistake in this sentence, and it's easy enough to find.

-The error is in the verb "did".
-The agreement is incorrect with the subject.
-The subject is "on" third person singular.
+The error is in the verb "faisait".
+The subject agreement is incorrect.
+The subject is "on", third person singular.
 Faisait is written with a "t".

 Karim Benzema, also an international soccer player. *Post reading*.

-There are two mistakes here.
-Thank you should be capitalized because it is the beginning of a sentence.
+There are two errors here.
+Merci should be capitalized because it's the beginning of a sentence.
 When you start a sentence, you capitalize it.
-That's how it is in French.
-"All" should of course be written with an "s" to match your messages.
+That's how it's done in French.
+"Tous" should of course be written with an "s" to match your messages.
 There are several messages, so of course you have to put an "s".

 Carla Bruni.
-I don't know if this name rings a bell.
-She is a former first lady of France.
-She is the wife of Nicolas Sarkozy who is also a singer, actress and model.
+I don't know if that name rings a bell.
+She's a former First Lady of France.
+She's the wife of Nicolas Sarkozy, who is also a singer, actress and model.

-You may have seen her in Woody Allen's Midnight in Paris. *Read the post*.
+You may have seen her in Woody Allen's Midnight in Paris. *Post reading*.

 You have two mistakes in this sentence, one easy and one much more difficult.
 I'll give you a few seconds to find them.